jfleagl12/numeral_converter_kata/README.md

 Roman numeral converter kata.
+Made in different languages.
+The main language for this kata that was used was Javascript.

 Feature 1 - Converting Arabic to Roman
 We would like to be able to convert Arabic numbers into their Roman numeral equivalents.